Bolado/ai-tracker/README.md

 # AI Tracker

-This repository contains the code for the "AI Tracker" project.
+This project aims to give users a quick, easy way to get the gist of news articles without needing to read the full text.
+For those interested in diving deeper, there’s also an option to navigate to the original article.

-The goal of this project is to provide users with a quick way to get the gist of a news article without having to read the entire thing while also providing a link to the original article for those who want to read more.
+The app brings together a range of tools—like Go, HTMX, TailwindCSS, Docker, and OpenAI’s API—to make it all happen.

-The application will use a mix of tools to achieve this goal, examples are Go, HTMX, TailwindCSS, Docker and OpenAI's API.
+**The project can be found running [in here](https://aitracker.news).**

 ## Delivery